samuelroland/openDevApps/PRIVACY.md

 -->
 # openDevApps - Privacy policy
     V1.0 Work In Progress - Concern openDevApps v1.0 and higher (until another version of this policy is created).
-Your data belongs to you, you have the control on them and none of them are shared/sold/rent with the author of openDevApps.
+Your data belong to you, you have the control on them and none of them are shared/sold/rent with the author of openDevApps.
 They are stored locally and on your Firefox Sync account (if you have one and have choosed to sync extensions information with your account).
-If your Firefox account is logged to different devices, the data are syncronised between these devices.
+If your Firefox account is logged to different devices, the data are syncronized between these devices.

 ## Data list
 It contains the information you have provided, some default values and some generated identifiers `id`: